House Subsidence Claims

 Altered appearance of internal decoration can indicate movement of the building – wallpaper may ripple or plaster crack, particularly in the corners of rooms.

 Long, hot, dry summers in particular can cause the ground to shrink as it dries out, thereby allowing movement of the sub structure, which can then transfer to the super structure: i.e. the building itself.

-You may have noticed horizontal cracks in external brickwork that might also be visible inside the building – this is the most common indication of subsidence, although the appearance of vertical cracks should not be ignored - they too can indicate subsidence.
+You may have noticed horizontal cracks in external brickwork that might also be visible inside the building – this is one of the most common signs of subsidence, although the appearance of vertical cracks should not be ignored - they too can indicate subsidence.

 Property Defect are experts in dealing with House Subsidence Claims.
 Call our expert team today on 08000 434 999

 Once the proximate cause is established, the most usual course of treatment is underpinning the foundations in order to add to the depth of the foundation; this procedure will increase the stability of the building, but this is a last resort and expensive to execute.
 It is also highly involved, can be disruptive to occupants and can only be carried out by specialists.